Frequently Asked Questions

 If you are thinking of bringing a large group for a private tour, we suggest bringing an interpreter: our guides are all well accustomed to performing with an interpreter, so the performance can still "flow" nicely for the audience.

-The Ghosts & Gore Tour (which runs from April to August) is fully wheelchair-accessible.
+The Ghosts & Gore Tour is fully wheelchair-accessible.
 Unfortunately, the Murder & Mystery Tour visits some locations that cannot be accessed with a wheelchair.

 When you book a tour, there are a whole lot of questions we need to ask you that are different from when you buy goodies.
 We think it's simpler for you and us if the two are kept separate.